private-compute-infra-toolkit/hats/google_internal/kokoro/README.md

 ### Additional presubmit checks

-Some other presubmits planned included formatting and license checking.
-See b/351144496.
-There are plans to run this in Kokoro, possibly as a separate check.
+Currently `pre-commit run -a` is run at the start of the Kokoro job.
+This checks formatting, lint, buildifier, licenses, etc.
+This may make more sense as a separate label/job.